MS Rossia

 • Vissarion Belinskiy (1980, Виссарион Белинский)

-From Project 301's third (last) series are the riverboats
+Vessels from Project 301’s third (last) series:

 • Sovetskaya Konstitutsiya (1981, now Nikolay Karamzin / Николай Карамзин)